Kamil47/TimeDate7segmentsDisplay/README.md

 3 wire SPI serial interface connect the IC MAX7219 to microprocessor.
 Serial input for data is DATA **_pin 1_**, for CLK with max.
 10MHz. **_Pin 13_** and LOAD **_pin 12_** loads incoming data.

 ISET pin 18 allow to adjust peak segment current by connected resistor R2.
-Calculation is described in Datasheet.
+Resistor value calculation is described in Datasheet.

 Diode LED7 detect problem with WI-FI signal, if On means error.
 LDR photoresistor R10 sense ambient light and according of this level, adjust brightness of led segments.

 Temperature sensore DS18B20 is connected to pin IO5 of microprocessor U1.
-It is prepared to sense temperature, but code does not programm it.
+It is prepared to sense temperature, but code does not use and programm it.

 ## _Construction_ ##